 EUCAR is committed to supporting the targets of the 2015 Paris climate change conference, COP 21.
 The highest priority is to mitigate the impacts of climate change by reducing greenhouse gas emissions.
 To achieve these goals EUCAR is committed to developing and providing sustainable powertrain technologies that contribute to an enhanced quality of life of the EU citizens.

-The EUCAR experts from the members companies identified and formulated research needs for future batteries, improving the performance and efficiency of xEVs while ensuring the industrial and economic feasibility.
+The EUCAR experts from the member companies identified and formulated research needs for future batteries, improving the performance and efficiency of xEVs while ensuring industrial and economic feasibility.

 Battery Requirements 2030 (Version 2019)

-In order to track the fast paced battery and EV development, the EUCAR expert group recommends to check, expand and update this document version on an annual basis.
+In order to track the fast-paced battery and EV development, the EUCAR expert group recommends checking and if needed updating this document version.